If you’ve ever imagined landing your dream job, you probably have a pretty good idea about what needs to be on your resume to get there.

 What do employers want?

-According to Forbes, employers want "human skills" and look for people who:
+According to Forbes, employers want "human skills" or "transferable skills" and look for people who:

 - Learn on the job